-- 4th tardy the final clinical grade will be lowered one letter grade. - 5th tardy the final clinical grade will be lowered by one letter grade. - 6th tardy will result in clinical dismissal.
+- 4th tardy the final clinical grade will be lowered one letter grade. - 5th tardy the final clinical grade will be lowered by one letter grade. - 6th tardy will result in a failing grade.

 Additional Attendance Guidelines

 Students must adhere to the following: